Hochul to decide DEC officer’s final reward

 By the time Shari Raymond had this information, her application for his accidental death benefit under the New York State and Local Retirement System was too late.
 Legislators stepped in to help.

 A bill passed the state Senate and Assembly this year, deeming Shari Raymond’s application as timely.
-If Gov. Kathy Hochul signs the bill, Shari Raymond will be awarded $2.07 million based on the assumption that the benefit will be paid on March 1, 2023.
+If Gov. Kathy Hochul signs the bill, Shari Raymond will be awarded $2.07 million over her lifetime, based on the assumption that the first monthly payment will be made on March 1, 2023.
 Legislators expect more widows and 9/11 survivors could face similar hang-ups with deadlines and paperwork.

 Thomas Caifa, captain of Region 4’s environmental conservation police, said he knows there are officers who served during the aftermath of 9/11 who have not gone through the application process for health and retirement benefits.
 He encourages retirees to look into it.